LiorKogan/V1/README.md

 Q24 demonstrates the usage of both identicality constraints and nonidenticality constraints for the same pattern-entity.

 Consider Q5v1, Q6, Q7, and Q24.
 For any given assignment, there is another assignment where the two parents are switched (for example, in Q5v1, the assignments to D and E are switched).
 Such redundant assignments are usually undesired.
-Using _order constraints_, we can avoid such redundancies (See Q5v2).
+Using _order constraints_, we can avoid such redundancies (see Q5v2).

 Also, consider the following pattern: _Any three persons A, B, and C, who are pairwise friends_.
 If persons (A1, B1, C1) compose an assignment, so do (A1, C1, B1), (B1, A1, C1), and all other permutations.
 Such a factorial increase in the number of assignments is usually undesired.
 Using _order constraints_, we can express patterns such as _Any three persons A<B<C, who are pairwise friends_.